chrisgrieser/alfred-bibtex-citation-picker/README.md

 ### Literature Note Actions
 - `⌘⇧ + ↵`: Open the literature note.
 	- If the file is in an [Obsidian Vault](https://obsidian.md/), opens the file in Obsidian.
-	- If there is no literature note, a new one will be created and then opened.
+	- If there is no literature note, a new one will be created.
 - `⌘ + Y`: Preview the literature note with QuickLook (requires QLmarkdown or Peek[^1]).
 - *Both actions look for literature specified in the workflow settings `literature_note_folder`.
 The files must be named __exactly__ like the citekey (without `@`) and have a `.md` extension.*